mendersoftware/mender-docs/04.Artifacts/02.Image-configuration/01.Features/docs.md

 Below is a list of the features that Mender provides, with descriptions:

+* `mender-bios` - Enables booting of traditional BIOS based systems.
+Normally enabled together with `mender-grub`.
+If `mender-grub` is enabled, but `mender-bios` is disabled, then it is assumed that the booting process uses the UEFI standard.

 * `mender-grub` - Enables integration with the GRUB bootloader.

 * `mender-image` - Enables a build that uses the Mender defined partition layout.

+* `mender-image-bios` - Enables a build that provides a Mender partitioned image for use with traditional BIOS based systems (`.biosimg`).
+If this is enabled then `mender-image` needs to be enabled too.

 * `mender-image-sd` - Enables a build that provides a Mender partitioned SD card image (`.sdimg`).
 If this is enabled then `mender-image` needs to be enabled